Skip to main content

 3. Medical examination – To identify any underlying medical conditions contributing to the symptoms and eliminate physical health disorders

-4. Psychological testing – To aid in an accurate diagnosis and evaluation of the patient’s mental health status.
+4. Psychological testing – Which may include psychometric testing, is meant to aid in an accurate diagnosis and evaluation of the patient’s mental health status.

 Why Would You Need to Be Psychiatrically Evaluated?